Penn College News

 “Culinary arts was calling my name,” said Logue, who enrolled at Penn College following his mission as a gunner in a Bradley Fighting Vehicle in Ramadi, Iraq.
 “I started my first year of culinary school in August 2006 and was immediately hooked.
 Coming from almost two years of full-time Army experience made the transition into the school very easy.
 The discipline needed to take on 10-hour labs, attention to detail, study, schoolwork, etc., was surprisingly in line with my time on deployment.”

 Logue (center) joins Penn College students in plating his chili-and-brown-sugar-rubbed North Atlantic Salmon at the college’s Visiting Chef Dinner, which brings accomplished chefs to campus to work with Penn College baking & culinary students.
-On left is student Nick Truax, of Bedford, and on the right is Gracie L. Gignac, of Landisburg.
+On left is student Nick O. Truax, of Everett, and on the right is Gracie L. Gignac, of Landisburg.

 He recalls being excited to work with visiting chefs.